 Associate Dean for Nursing & Nurse Anesthesia

 - Our low student-to-faculty ratios ensure individual attention, close supervision, academic innovation, and excellence

-- In addition to our traditional five semester degree program, there is an accelerated 16-month degree plan (fall-spring-summer-fall) for students who already have a bachelor’s degree in another field
+- In addition to our traditional five semester degree program, there is an accelerated 19-month degree plan (summer-fall-spring-summer-fall) for students who already have a bachelor’s degree in another field

 - Interprofessional education opportunities are offered in collaboration with a major health sciences center each semester

-- Active student organizations, including the National Student Nursing Association, Chi Eta Phi Nursing Sorority, and the Interprofessional Health Student Organization
+- Active student organizations, including the National Student Nursing Association, Chi Eta Phi Nursing Sorority, and Sigma Theta Tau, Beta Alpha Chapter

 - A strong partnership with the Army and Air Force ROTC programs that has been in place for 50+ years

-- First-time NCLEX pass rate consistently higher than the state and national averages, and more than 90% of our students are employment at graduation
+- First-time NCLEX pass rate consistently higher than the state and national averages, with more than 90% of our students employed at graduation

-- Our undergraduate curriculum includes study abroad opportunities – current courses offer experiences in the Argentina, Chile, Italy, Ireland, Switzerland, Spain and the United Kingdom
+- Study abroad opportunities for students at all levels – current courses offer experiences in Italy, Ireland, Switzerland, and the United Kingdom

-- Students have opportunities to work closely with faculty who are scholars, teachers, master clinicians, and leaders in their professions
+- Students have opportunities to work closely with faculty who are scholars, teachers, practitioners, and leaders in their professions

-- More than 15,000 square feet of state-of-the-art simulation and practice lab space and equipment offering students learning opportunities for clinical reasoning and decision-making
+- More than 15,000 square feet of state-of-the-art simulation and practice lab space with equipment offering students learning opportunities for clinical reasoning and decision-making

 - All graduate nursing coursework is delivered through an interactive online platform by faculty that have specialized training to teach online

 - Graduate nursing offers seamless transition from BSN to DNP in multiple APRN specialties

 - On-campus intensives are integrated into the DNP program curriculum for skills development

 - Strong academic practice partnerships benefit graduate nursing students providing opportunities in rural health and underserved clinics